 Shipyards offer the promise of lots of victory points but are costly to build in terms of money and development actions.
 You can decide to ignore them and still have a good chance of winning the game.
 However, if other players are also ignoring shipyards then they can suddenly become a good investment, as you will have no competition for the available build spaces.

 You will need to do some development during the game.
 You want to make sure you start the Rail Period without too many restrictions on what you can build.
-It's good to have a few Tech Level 2 industries on the board at the end of the Canal Period as these act as centres for you to expand from in the Rail Period.
+It's good to have a few Tech Level 2 industries on the board at the end of the Canal Period as these act as centers for you to expand from in the Rail Period.
 Remember that in the Rail Period you can have more than one counter in a location.
 The biggest problem you will have with building is getting coal.
 Being close to an external location or port is good as you can then take coal from the Coal Demand track.

 As the cards only have an impact on one of the possible actions you can perform you may wonder why they are in the game at all.
 There is no simple answer, I just find the game works better with them than without them.
 The cards do limit where you can build but careful planning will allow you overcome any major limitations.
 It helps to look at your hand carefully at the beginning of the game and see if you have a group of locations that are close to each other.